Àstrid Bergès-Frisbey: Career

 She made her acting debut in 2007 on French television.
 In 2008, she made her feature début in the film The Sea Wall.
 She began modeling in 2010, fronting French Connection's spring/summer and autumn/winter campaigns.

 Bergès-Frisbey made her English-language debut in 2011 Pirates of the Caribbean: On Stranger Tides, earning the role of the mermaid Syrena, after a whirlwind of auditions in France, Hollywood, and the UK.
 She had to learn to speak English for the role.
 During filming in Hawaii, she was restricted from going out in daylight to keep her skin pale.

 In 2012, Bergès-Frisbey starred in the Spanish film El sexo de los ángeles.
-The following year she played the titular role in the coming-of-age French film Juliette (2013).
-After that, she appeared in her second English-speaking feature film as Sofi in I Origins (2014).
+The following year she played the title-role in the coming-of-age French film Juliette (2013).
+After that, she appeared in her second English-speaking feature film as Sofi in IOrigins (2014).

 She learned to speak Italian for the movie Alaska (2015), which earned her a nomination for the David di Donatello for Best Actress.
 In 2017, she had a supporting role in King Arthur: Legend of the Sword.
 In 2020, she received the award for Best Actress at the Taormina Film Fest for her performance in L'Autre.

-Bergès-Frisbey currently serves as a brand ambassador for Chanel.
+Bergès-Frisbey currently serves as a brand-ambassador for Chanel.